camja989/kognyte-tutoring/docs/create-moodle-instance.md

 ### 2. Test External Tool
 1. Go to any course
 2. Turn editing on
-3. Add activity → External tool → JoltVolt Question Bank
+3. Add activity → External tool → Kognyte Question Bank
 4. Verify it appears in the activity list

-## Phase 5: Add JoltVolt Activities to Each Course
+## Phase 5: Add Kognyte Activities to Each Course

 ### HSFY Trial Course
 1. Enter the HSFY-TRIAL course
 2. Turn editing on
 3. In Section 1, click **Add an activity or resource**
 4. Select **External tool**
-5. Choose **JoltVolt Question Bank**
+5. Choose **Kognyte Question Bank**
 6. Configure:
    - **Activity name**: All HSFY Practice Questions - FREE ACCESS
    - **Custom parameters**: subject=hsfy-trial